chbrown13/class-ops/Basics/Setup.md

 console.log(  );
 ```

-To further verify commands, we are able to run some (very basic) checks on the output of your scripts to verify answers and provide feedback.
+To further verify scripts, we are able to run some (very basic) checks on the output of your scripts to verify answers and provide feedback.
 For example, write a JS script below to prints out `no`:

 ```js|{type:'script', failed_when: "stdout.includes('no')", success_message:"Nice, you figured out this command successfully! :)", failure_message: "Sorry, that output is not what was expected :( You should actually print any other string that does not include the substring 'no'"}